Hopetoun, Victoria: Present

 Local attractions include Wyperfeld National Park, Yarriambiack Creek and Lake Coorong.

-Hopetoun-Beulah has football and netball teams competing in the Wimmera League, a golf course, lawn bowls, cricket and tennis competitions, basketball and many other sporting and recreational activities for all ages.
+With neighbouring townships Rainbow, Jeparit, and Beulah, Hopetoun has a football and netball club, the Southern Mallee Thunder, competing in the Wimmera Football Netball League.
+The town also has a golf course, lawn bowls, cricket and tennis competitions, basketball and many other sporting and recreational activities for all ages.

 Golfers play at the Hopetoun Golf Club on Rainbow Road.